perpetualCreations/futurecandy/README.md

 Install with `pip install futurecandy`.

-Run with `python3 -m futurecandy` or add a command alias to your shell RC file with `python3 -m futurecandy.extra` to run with command `futurecandy`.
+Run with `python3 -m futurecandy` or add a command alias to your shell RC file with `python3 -m futurecandy rc` to run with command `futurecandy`.

 futurecandy will create directory `.futurecandy` in the user's home directory.
 Edit configuration files and hooks there.

+Run `python3 -m futurecandy update` or `futurecandy update` to fetch base hooks.

 ## Hooks
 Users may add their own hooks, by creating a file in directory `~/.futurecandy/hook`, with file extension `.hook.futurecandy`.